 A WARNING The grill requires proper ventilation.
 It is designed for RV outdoor use only.
 NEVER put lava rocks or charcoal or anything else on or under the grate.
-Grill is designed so it does not require those items.
+The grill is designed so it does not require those items.
 Serious injury or property damage can occur by placing foreign objects on the grate.
 Never touch the grate when it is hot.
 Use the spade (grate handle) supplied with your grill.
 Be sure to read, understand and follow all information supplied with your recreation vehicle concerning the use of propane before operating the BBQ grill.
 The propane hose must be correctly connected before lighting the grill.
 Failure to follow instructions supplied by the grill manufacturer, or use of any components other than those originally supplied with the grill, could result in death or serious injury.
 If you smell gas: Shut off gas to the appliance; extinguish any open flame; open lid; if odor continues, immediately call you gas supplier or your fire department.
 The BBQ grill is for use outside of the recreational vehicle.
 Never use this grill inside a compartment or inside of the recreational vehicle.
 Make sure the grill is pulled completely out of the drawer before attempting to use it.
 Install the drip pan under the grill to catch hot grease & liquids.
 Failure to use the drip pan can cause personal injury including burns from hot grease.
 The BBQ grill must be COMPLETELY COOLED before storing it.
 The grill should be cool to the touch before storing.
-Storing the BBO grill before it is completely cool may result in serious injury or property damage.
-Do not cover the cooking surface with a dust cover, a lid, foil, cooking
+Storing the BBQ grill before it is completely cool may result in serious injury or property damage.
+Do not cover the cooking surface with a dust cover, a lid, foil, cooking utensil or anything else.
+Covering the cooking surface can cause an un- safe situation and can lead to serious injury or property damage.